PeterCamilleri/mini_readline/README.md

 the original code can also be fixed.
 In the long run, this is perhaps the most important goal.

+<br>The mini_readline gem is designed for use with MRI version 1.9.3 or later.

 ## Installation

 Add this line to your application's Gemfile: